 Hugh's cookbook titled A New Turn in the South: Southern Flavors Reinvented for Your Kitchen published by Clarkson Potter, hit the bookshelves on October 18th, 2011.
 In it, you’ll find libations, seasonal vegetables, salads and soups, Hugh's prized sides, and fish and meats, turning Southern food on its head every step of the way.
 A New Turn in the South won the Jeames Beard Foundation award for Best Cookbook in the field of "American Cooking" in 2012.

 Acheson's fresh approach has earned him a great deal of recognition including Food & Wine’s Best New Chef (2002), the Atlanta Journal Constitution Restaurant of the Year (2007), a six time James Beard nominee for Best Chef Southeast (2007, 2008, 2009, 2010, 2011, 2012) and winner of the award in 2012.
 He is also a 2007 Rising Star from StarChefs.com and won their Mentor Award in 2012.
 Chef Mario Batali chose Hugh as one of the 100 contemporary chefs in Phaidon Press' Coco: 10 World Leading Masters Choose 100 Contemporary Chefs.
-Hugh has also been in Bon Appetit, the New York Times, Garden & Gun, Fine Living, Food & Wine, Gourmet, Southern Living, Saveur and competed in Bravo’s Top Chef Masters.
-In 2011 he returned to the hit show as a judge on Top Chef: Season 9.
+Hugh has also been in Bon Appetit, the New York Times, Garden & Gun, Fine Living, Food & Wine, Gourmet, Southern Living, Saveur and In 2010 Hugh competed on Bravo’s Top Chef Masters: Season 3.
+He returned to the hit show as a judge on Top Chef: Seasons 9 and 10.
+He is the host of Bravo’s online compliment to Top Chef Masters Season 5, Battle of the Sous Chefs, and continued his judging role on Top Chef Season 11, which premiered in October of 2013.

 But that’s to everyone outside of Athens.
 To Athens, he is the guy who owns those restaurants, has one eyebrow, a wife far better looking than he is and two young children who are the apple of his eye.